jamessouth/paint-demo/art.md

 <hr>

 Houdini is nascent technology with [growing browser support](https://ishoudinireadyyet.com/), but we can already do lots of cool things with our backgrounds, borders, and divs.
-If you can imagine it, you can draw it.
-I hope you found this article helpful and are inspired and empowered to use `paint` in your projects to push your front-end creativity forward.
+If you can imagine it, you can draw it!
+I hope you found this article helpful and are inspired and empowered to use `paint` to push your front-end creativity forward.
 Please leave a comment and share widely!
 Thank you!